 - Differentiate between Community Health Workers, Lideres, and Outreach Workers and determine when each is appropriate.

 - Describe popular education techniques and the key tools used by CHWs.

 - Define Return on Investment and the financial worth of CHWs to organizations.

-This training session lasts 4 hours and can be facilitated in English or Spanish.
-It can be provided as a live, fully interactive virtual training for $999 with up to 10 participants or on-site at the location of your choice for $2,819* for up to 20 participants.
+This training session lasts 4 hours* and can be facilitated in English or Spanish.
+It can be provided as a live, fully interactive virtual training for $999 for up to 10 participants.